Alexander L. Burka

 Here are the major software components:

 - Acquisition: that is, capturing images from a camera and extracting the positions of interesting objects.
-Currently, we blatantly cheat here, and instrument the world with augmented reality tags (like these).
+Currently, we partially sidestep the problem, and instrument the world with augmented reality tags (like these).

 - Helix fitting: this is the new project, which didn't make it in time for NIPS 2013 but it may be headed for publication soon.
 It focuses on one joint at a time, but there is no distinction between prismatic and revolute linkages.
 Instead, everything is viewed as a special case of a screw joint (i.e., a helix).